Oh for a perfect world.

 Because of my own problems with psoriasis, I made it my mission to successfully solve many of my clients skin problems, which you can read about here.

-Over the years, the most valuable lesson I have learnt when treating skin conditions, is that if you start early enough with preventative measures, many skin disorders can be totally avoided.
+Is that if you start early enough many skin disorders can be totally avoided.

-I also find the old adage prevention is better then cure, is very true when dealing with many skin conditions.
+I also find the old adage prevention is better then cure is true, when dealing with many skin conditions.

 THE LOW DOWN ON SKIN DISORDERS

 The definition of a disorder is a skin condition that irritates, blocks or causes inflammation within the skin, this may include swelling, redness, itching or burning.

 There are many things that can set them off, from irritants, allergies and genetics, to diseases and problems with your immune system.

 Many of my clients get confused between skin types and skin disorders, especially when it comes to ageing and sensitivity.

 But contrary to popular belief there are ONLY four skin types, but they often have characteristic conditions associated with them.